jhu-library-applications/umlaut_borrow_direct/README.md

 * request_number: BD request confirmation number, for succesful request
 * error_user_message: An error message that can be shown publicly to user

+### BD request logic

+The BD API's at present only allow lookup by ISBN.

+If there is no ISBN present in the current request, the adaptor will instead display a link to search results in the standard BD interface, for the current request by author/title.

+If we have an ISBN, we'll try to do a BD FindItem API request.
+If we get an error--or timeout--from BD, we'll still display the link to search results in standard BD interface as a fallback.